 Interdisciplinary course.
 Considers predominant values and cultural beliefs of this population group as they affect health care.

-N4353
+(Prerequisite: consent of the instructor.)

-Nursing Care of the High Risk Infant
+N4353 (CL) Nursing Care of the High Risk Infant

-Provides introductory knowledge about the

-psychosocial and pathophysiological aspects

-in the care of the high risk newborn and

-his/her family in a tertiary setting.
+Provides introductory knowledge about the psychosocial and pathophysiological aspects in the care of the high risk newborn and his / her family in a tertiary setting.
 (Prerequisite: Successful completion of N3600.)